 While repainting your kitchen cabinets is a go-to refresh, the not-so-obvious option is to strip away all those layers of trendy paint colors and reveal your cabinet wood's natural beauty.
 Stripping away paint colors with layers of Citristrip might not be your idea of a fun afternoon, but the final result is swoon-worthy and authentic.

 Even if you don't refurbish all your cabinets, picking one to serve as a small island or shelf-like Sharon of House on Heatherfield did—can spruce up the look of your kitchen and bring in some natural elements.

 Add Leather Pulls

 Changing out the hardware on your cabinets and drawers is a quick, easy refresh.
 Why not take it a step further and swap them with an interesting material, such as leather?
-These leather handles showcased by Lisa Clark Design add some a "wow factor" to her drawers while also remaining highly functional.
+These leather handles showcased by Lisa Clark Design add some "wow factor" to her drawers while also remaining highly functional.

 Opt for Open Shelving

 When Molly Madfis of Almost Makes Perfect moved into her place, there were a lot of things she didn't like about her kitchen.
-And one was was the dark, dilapidated cabinets.
+And one was the dark, dilapidated cabinets.
 Instead of repainting them, she totally ripped them out and put up open shelving instead.